 - Expanding

-Let’s examine each point more specifically.
+Let’s examine each point more specifically on how to respond.

 1. Repeating what you’ve just heard, often called Mirroring

-The easiest technique, you simply repeat what they said verbatim.
-You might add “… and correct me if I’m wrong” after you’ve repeated it to let them know you want to hear what they’ve said exactly.
 If the respondent agrees what you’ve heard is correct, you continue the discussion.
 If not, they’ll correct your perspective, which also gives the other party a feeling of control.
 This ‘control’ is important because if they’re comfortable, they’ll reveal more.

 That said, be aware that repeating what someone said exactly is primarily an act of remembering what you just heard.
-It does not necessarily – nor convincingly – demonstrate to the other party you understood what you said.
+It does not necessarily – nor convincingly – demonstrate to the other party you understood what they said.

 2. Reflecting